jhyearsley/Combinatorics/README.md

 # Combinatorics
-This repo is a place to maintain and document my progress in solving some c ombinatorics problems taken from the textbook *Combinatorics Through Guided Discovery* by Kenneth P. Bogart.
+This repo is a place to maintain and document my progress in solving some combinatorics problems taken from the textbook *Combinatorics Through Guided Discovery* by Kenneth P. Bogart.
 The text can be found online for free [here](https://math.dartmouth.edu/news-resources/electronic/kpbogart/ComboNoteswHints11-06-04.pdf).